-Buying cheaper car insurance can be ridiculously easy.
+Buying lower cost car insurance can be ridiculously easy.
 Just ask for

-Looking for very much cheaper car insurance? put off
+Wish to pay less for car insurance? put off

-by 'cheap and nasty' insurers that are too low priced to offer a
+by 'bargain basement' insurers that are too low priced to offer a

 decent service?
 Getting a large reduction in your premium is often